tristanwietsma/tabler/README.md

-**If you see opportunities for improvement (features, simplication, clarity), please submit an issue (or a pull request).
+**If you see opportunities for improvement (features, simplification, clarity), please submit an issue (or a pull request).
 Already high on the queue: I will be revising the tag format to make it more canonical and reflect-compliant.
 Thanks!**

 # tabler